redux-saga/redux-saga/docs/api/README.md

 ### `takeLatest(pattern, saga, ...args)`

 Spawns a `saga` on each action dispatched to the Store that matches `pattern`.
-And automatically cancels any previous `saga` task started previous if it's still running.
+And automatically cancels any previous `saga` task started previously if it's still running.

 Each time an action is dispatched to the store.
 And if this action matches `pattern`, `takeLatest` starts a new `saga` task in the background.
 If a `saga` task was started previously (on the last action dispatched